-Ivy Chimneys Primary School is located in Epping, Essex and serves families in the immediate catchment of Ivy Chimneys.
+Ivy Chimneys Primary School is located in Epping, Essex and serves families in the priority admissions area of Ivy Chimneys.
+We have a capacity for 315 pupils and are usually full.

 Our school is organised across 11 classes, from EYFS, KS1 and KS2.
-Since our NTA is 45, this results in some mixed age classes and is not an unusual arrangement for mid-size schools.
+Since our number to admit in EYFS each year is 45, this results in some mixed age classes - not an unusual arrangement for mid-size schools.
 The diagram on the right shows how our classes are organised.

 We believe that mixed-age classes work really well and there is much educational research which points towards mixed-age learning being very successful with the younger children seeing the older children as role models.
 Our class teachers are very experienced and skilled in differentiating their learning to ensure that all children are appropriately challenged.